andymitch/WEEDR/README.md

    * From browser: [WEEDR](https://github.com/andymitch/WEEDR/archive/master.zip).

-3. Insert any job listings into the positions folder.
+3. Insert any job listings into the positions folder, referencing them in the positions/list.txt file.

-4. Insert any resumes into the applicants folder.
+4. Insert any resumes into the applicants folder, referencing them in the applicants/list.txt file.

 5. Compile: `g++ -std=c++11 WEEDR.cpp WEEDR_Driver.cpp -o weedr`.

-6. Run: `./weedr [job listing] [resume] [resume…]`.
+6. Run: `./weedr`.

 ## Future Development

-  * Develop a UI (user interface) by either utilizing a GUI library (i.e. Qt, wxWidgets, etc.) or by rewriting program in the Javascript language to utilize HTML/CSS capabilities.
+  * Develop a UI (user interface) by either utilizing a GUI library (i.e. Qt, wxWidgets, etc.) or by utilizing node.js add-on capabilities to give it a web-based front end with HTML/CSS.
   * Allow for other file formats to be read than just .txt files.
   * Continue to improving information parcing accuracy.

 ## Open Issues/Bugs
+currently looking for any open edges